 Her approach to choreography unites invested choreographic thinking and deep understanding of the nature of dance.
 She created more then 20 choreographic works for different companies and in wide range of formats.
 Her work is often proclaimed as innovative and intriguing, expanding the understanding of dance and its visions.
 Reaching across the legacies of modernism and minimalism, Marjana Krajač grippingly connects her somber choreographic panoramas with the intensity of profoundness and depth.
 Her works are often vividly connected to relevant composers and authors of contemporary music and many of her recent works are directly created in collaboration with them.

 She was awarded with the Croatian Theatre Award for the outstanding choreographic achievement and Annual Award of the Croatian Dance Artists Association for the choreographic achievement of the year (2014).
 Dance ensemble of her durational choreography Variations on Sensitive was awarded as the best dance achievement of the year (2015).
 In 2010 her work was nominated for T-HT Award of the Museum of Contemporary Art in Zagreb.

 She was selected as Choreoroam Europe Artist by CSC Bassano del Grappa – Opera Estate Festival (Italy), The Place London (UK), Rotterdam Dansateliers (Netherlands), a-2/Certamen Choreography Paso de Madrid (Spain) and Croatian Institute for Movement and Dance (Croatia), where she developed her research mentored by choreographer Rosemary Butcher (2011).

-She collaborated and danced for and with numerous choreographers in Germany, France and Croatia and has participated in research projects with choreographers such as Meg Stuart and Mårten Spångberg as well as several academic research projects.
-She was also influenced by some of the relevant masters of dance like prima ballerina and John Cranco’s leading dancer Ms. Marcia Haydée and Croatian avant-garde choreographer active during ’60s & ’70s, now deceased, Ms. Milana Broš.
+She collaborated and danced for and with numerous choreographers in Germany, France and Croatia and has participated in research projects with artists such as Meg Stuart and Mårten Spångberg, as well as in several academic research projects.
+She was also influenced by some of the relevant masters of dance, like prima ballerina and John Cranco’s leading dancer Ms. Marcia Haydée and Croatian avant-garde choreographer active during ’60s & ’70s, now deceased, Ms. Milana Broš.